webtiming/timingsrc/doc/online_timingobject.md

 };
 ```

-To turn this into a multi-device demo, simply plug an online timing provider into the timing object.
+Turn this into a multi-device demo by plugging an online timing provider into the timing object.

 ```javascript
 var run = function (timingProvider) {